JethroAlba/Demon-Slayer-Manga-Downloader/README.md

 # A few notes
 * The Kimetsu no Yaiba manga series has 205 main chapters
 * The functions described above cannot download Chapters 120 and 205.
-The image files imbeded within these chapters are formatted differently from the rest.
+The image files embeded within these chapters are formatted differently from the rest.
 * This function is purely for research purposes only.
 Do not distribute or sell downloaded Chapters.